Choosing Your Room for the Academic Year

 Meal plans

-All students living on campus or off-campus through the off-campus lottery are required to participate in the College's meal plan.
-Some living options allow students to be on the partial meal plan; those lottery forms request students to select their preferred meal plan for that living environment only.
-Any student not able to secure a space in a lottery that allows a partial meal plan will be expected to participate in the full meal plan.
+All students must participate in the College's meal plan.
+Some housing options allow for a partial meal plan, but if you don't secure a space in a lottery that allows it, you'll need to participate in the full meal plan.
 Refer to information on meal plans for complete meal plan requirements.

 All-gender housing